 Types of Children’s Strategies for Learning come under Child Development and Pedagogy.
 It includes strategies like:

-- No School Bag: As in the initial years of schooling children feel hesitant to go to school because of the new environment and because of heavy bags.
-Nowadays, many schools adopted the policy of no school bags.
+- No School Bag: In the initial years of schooling, children feel hesitant to go to school because of the new environment and because of heavy bags.
+Nowadays, many schools have adopted the policy of no school bags.
 This is basically done in order to attract kids to school on a regular basis and develop the learning of regularity among kids.

-- Organising Play Competition: This strategy of learning is basically part of a co-curricular activity when the child gets exposure to know about the outside world.
+- Organising Play Competition: This strategy of learning is basically part of a co-curricular activity, when the child gets exposure to the outside world.

-- Daily sharing of News: The teacher in order to develop a habit of listening to news and reading newspapers from a small age only.
+- Daily sharing of News: The teacher, to develop a habit of listening to news and reading newspapers from a small age, only.

 - Organising Outdoor Activities: Teachers can organise small trips or picnics to museums, parks, etc.